 2 cinnamon sticks

 1/2 cup water

 1 /4 cup French Brandy, or 1/4 cup apple juice

 Juice from one orange

 1 TBSP orange or tangerine zest

 1/4 cup chopped walnuts, optional

 Method- Prep time 10 minutes.
 Cooking time- 10 minutes

 - Place cranberries, water, juice, brandy, sugar, ginger, zest and cinnamon sticks in a shallow saucepan.

 - Cook 5- 7 minutes on medium low until cranberries begin to pop.
 Stir gently to prevent sticking until sauce becomes thick.
-Stir in walnuts, if desired.
+Test for sweetness and add more sugar if desired.

 - Remove cinnamon sticks.
 Spoon into sterilized 1 quart canning jars and refrigerate until needed. last 10-12 days days in the fridge.